mcmorry/PW-language-localized-URL/README.md

 1. Assing this new field the the templates of pages you want to lock.
 1. Edit the page to manually enable the allowed language.

-If you print a list of pages you will needto filter out the locked pages for a specific language:
+If you print a list of pages you will need to filter out the locked pages for a specific language:

 	$homepage = $pages->get("/");
 	$lang = $user->language;